-Self-Service Virtual Resources - With an automated workflow, platforms and associated resources (OS, Storage, Network, Virtual Service Machines, etc.) will be pre-allocated for users to choose from service catalogues.
-With the design and deployment of selfservice provisioning resources, the County and agencies will gain great efficiency, visibility and flexibility into supporting business needs through the use of IT.

-Highly Available/DR Ready Virtual Infrastructure - Started in FY 2013, critical services and systems were identified for high availability and for the ability to sustain unplanned events such as data center outage.
+- O Self-Service Virtual Resources With an automated workflow, platforms and associated resources (OS, Storage, Network, Virtual Service Machines, etc.) will be pre-allocated for users to choose from service catalogues.
+With the design and deployment of selfservice provisioning resources, the County and agencies will gain great efficiency, visibility and flexibility into supporting business needs through the use of IT. - O Highly Available/DR Ready Virtual Infrastructure - Started in FY 2013, critical services and systems were identified for high availability and for the ability to sustain unplanned events such as data center outage.
 Such services are designed to serve customers in a distributed/load-balanced mechanism, rather than standby/failover.
 The completion of production failover, in the event of an unplanned outage, for the County's ERP system (i.e. FOCUS) was completed successfully.
 DIT is continuing to expand this HA/DR capability for County mission critical systems and agency applications to be able to failover to an off-site data center.

-- Verisign Identity Protection (VIP) Application installed on County-owned or employeeowned desktops and mobile devices provides two-factor authentication for remote connection to County computer resources.
-VIP improves convenient and safe remote accessibility for employees. - Microsoft Skype for Business A collaborative tool that has the ability to improve efficiencies and communications.
+- O Verisign Identity Protection (VIP) Application installed on County-owned or employeeowned desktops and mobile devices provides two-factor authentication for remote connection to County computer resources.
+VIP improves convenient and safe remote accessibility for employees. - O Microsoft Skype for Business A collaborative tool that has the ability to improve efficiencies and communications.
 This best-in-class communications application is an instant messaging client with video conference capabilities, online meeting, and telephony that enables real-time unified communication and resource sharing between employees at work and from remote locations.
 Along with PC's, Skype for Business can also be accessed from smart phones and tablets for increase mobility, allowing for increased productivity and support for agencies delivering services to its citizens.
-The implementation of for the deployment of Skype for Business included improved communications; increased collaboration; Enterprise Voice (EV) and Unified Communications (UC); reduced TCO of IT; increased mobility and; improved business integration.
+The implementation of Skype for Business' enterprise-wide Unified Communications (UC) platform for IM, conferencing, video, and Enterprise Voice will give the County a feasible future transition from the current voice platform, allowing for a reduced Total Cost of Ownership of IT communications.
+Primary business drivers for the deployment of Skype for Business included improved communications; increased collaboration; Enterprise Voice (EV) and Unified Communications (UC); reduced TCO of IT; increased mobility and; improved business integration.